deepblue597/beaver/README.md

 Uses the confluent_kafka library to create a Kafka producer.
 Includes functions for constructing events and IDs, initializing namespaces, and handling delivery callbacks.
 Parses command-line arguments to configure the producer.

+## Quix Streams

+This directory contains various scripts and modules for processing and analyzing streaming data using Kafka and Quix Streams.

+#### **init**.py

+An empty file that indicates that the directory should be treated as a Python package.

+#### kafka_test.py

+A script for testing Kafka integration with Quix Streams.
+It reads data from a Kafka topic, processes it, and writes the results to different Kafka topics.
+The script includes examples of filtering, dropping columns, and producing alerts.

+#### windowing.py

+A script that demonstrates windowing operations on streaming data using Quix Streams.
+It reads data from a Kafka topic, applies tumbling windows, and computes aggregate functions such as sum and mean.
+The results are then written to another Kafka topic.

+## wikimedia

+This directory is a project for processing and analyzing Wikimedia streaming data using Kafka, Quix Streams and River.

+#### HoeffdingTreeClassifier.pkl

+A serialized file containing the trained `HoeffdingTreeClassifier` model.
+This model is used for predicting whether a user is a bot or a human based on Wikimedia event data.

+#### model.py

+A script for training a `HoeffdingTreeClassifier` model using streaming data from a Kafka topic.
+The script reads data from the `wikipedia-events` Kafka topic, processes it, trains the model, and writes the results to the `filtered-wikipedia-events` Kafka topic.

+#### prediction.py

+A script for loading the trained `HoeffdingTreeClassifier` model and using it to make predictions on new data.
+The script includes an example of predicting whether a user is a bot or a human based on a sample Wikimedia event.

+#### producer.py

+A script for producing Wikimedia event data to a Kafka topic.
+The script consumes data from the Wikimedia EventStreams API, processes it, and produces messages to the `wikipedia-events` Kafka topic.